- Chart

 Strengths

-- Diversified product portfolio
+- Diversified product portfolio across multiple food categories

-- Experienced management team
+- Experienced management team with expertise in food industry operations

 Weaknesses

-- High debt levels due to acquisitions
+- High level of debt due to frequent acquisitions

-- Exposure to commodity price fluctuations
+- Sensitivity to commodity price fluctuations for key ingredients

 Opportunities